djsudduth/keep-it-markdown/README.md

 [![GitHub license](https://img.shields.io/github/license/djsudduth/keep-it-markdown)](https://github.com/djsudduth/keep-it-markdown/blob/main/LICENSE)

 # keep-it-markdown
 Keep-it-markdown or KIM converts Google Keep notes to markdown using the unofficial Python Keep API without having to use Google Takeout to export notes first.
+KIM can also import markdown notes back to Keep.
 The script will execute on Windows, MacOS or Linux.

 The overall goal is to utilize Google Keep as an easy way to capture raw notes on all devices or additionally using the browser plugin.
 Then, notes can be queried for export to markdown files directly into notetaking apps such as Obsidian and/or Notion, or used directly with Typora.